-Based on cumulated tree height according to age, two linear growth phases were identifiable, with a slope rupture nearly at the age of 6-7 for all trees.
-As the first phase was fully described for all individual trees, and all trees were older than 7 years old, we calculated quantitative growth rates (m -1) for each tree as the slope of the linear regression of the relationship between the cumulated tree height and tree age, for the first seven years only.

-Existence of clusters defined by signatures of developmental trajectories are characterised with a clustering method on the generated longitudinal data (Table 1), with the kml R package .
-It is a classification method based on an implementation of “k-means”, itself based on a minimization function of distances.
-As for classical k-means, KML deals with the choice of a distance, cautions against local maxima, and the criterion of partition choice (op. cit).
-For each trait, 100 simulations are used, and decisions are based on the Calinski-Harabasz criterion.
+To test the effect of soil type on the variability of growth trajectories –which are longitudinal data by nature-, we tested the correspondence of distribution of (i) soil types, with that of (ii) clusters defined by statistical signatures of growth trajectories.
+The clusters were characterised with a clustering method on the generated longitudinal data (Table 1), with the kml R package (Genolini and Falissard 2009).
+It is a classification method based on an implementation of “k-means”, itself based on a minimization function of distances among trajectories.
+For each trait, 100 simulations were used, and decisions are based on the Calinski-Harabasz criterion.
+The optimal number of clusters corresponds to a maximisation of the Calinski-Harabasz criterion.
 The dependency of defined clusters on soil types is evaluated with a Pearson’s chi-squared test.
-Analyses relative to pedological, dimensional, and functional data are realised in R language.
-Principal Component Analysis (PCA) were conducted with the ade4 and Factoextra R packages.
+Analyses relative to soil, whole-tree-level, and functional trait data are realised in R language.
+Potential effects of seasonality and ontogeny on leaf and whole-tree-level trait variation for Counami trees were tested with a multiple regression analysis.
+No season-related effects were detected based on a total of 70 leaves.
+The effects of ontogeny were filtered for each functional trait only when a significant signal was detected based on a linear regression analysis.
+Principal Component Analysis (PCA) on soil properties and functional traits were conducted with the ade4 (Chessel et al. 2004) and Factoextra (Kassambara and Mundt 2016) R packages.
+The effect of soil on functional and whole-tree-level traits was tested with linear mixed-effect models (LMER), with the soil gradient modelled by tree coordinates along the first axis (45,4%) of the soil PCA (Appendix S1).
+Soil and tree age were set as fixed effects, and site as a random effect.
 A comparison of factorial coordinates of individuals was conducted for each axis based on a nested-ANOVA and a post-hoc Tukey’s HSD test.
-Comparisons of means between the four conditions (soil types x sites) for soil properties, functional traits, and growth rates were conducted with a nested-ANOVA and a post-hoc Tukey’s HSD test.
-For a proper soil comparison, season and ontogeny-related effects on leaf trait variation for Counami trees were tested with a multiple regression analysis.
-No season-related effects were detected based on a total of 70 leaves.
-Only ontogeny-related effects were filtered for each trait when a signal was detected based on a linear regression analysis.

 RESULTS